tegonal/play-messagescompiler/readme.md

 ## About

-This humble Play plugin provides type safety for the project's meassages.
+This humble Play plugin provides type safety for the project's messages.
 It adds key literals instead of using strings to reference a property.

     Messages("home.title")
     // becomes
     Messages(home.title)

 Using the generated key literals saves the trouble of misspelt keys that lead to non-translated properties.
-An nonexistent  or  changed key will lead to a compilation error.
+A nonexistent or changed key will lead to a compilation error.

 ## Installation